d3b-center/fw-intensity-rescale-winsorize/README.md

-# SDK gear to rename and copy pre-processed files
+# SDK gear to rescale and winorize images

-This gear takes the output of d3b-ped-preproc-pipeline-batch, renames the files (images and segmentations) to start with "CID_age_" and copies them to a "processed" acquisition directory in the same session.
+This gear takes the input file and:
+1. makes signal intensities outside of 1st/99th percentile to be equal to the value of the 1st/99th percentile ("winorize")
+2.  rescales all intensity values to be within 0-255 range
+3.  converts all values to integer data type
+4.  save normalized image to same acquisition container as the input file

 ## Usage

-Run at the session-level (either in batch or on a single session).
+Run at the file-level (either in batch or on a single session).

 ### Inputs

-None (gear will automatically go through all files in the session)
+input_file: image to be processed (nifti)

 ### Configuration